Getting Ready for PCI Scope Wizard Self Service

 Payment Processor General Information

-1. List all credit card Payment Processors that you use to process transactions, for each separate payment method that you use to enter the card information:
+1. List all credit card Payment Processors that you use:

-• Example 1: if your staff accept cards verbally by phone for manual entry into a card terminal connected to a payment processor, this is one payment method
+• Example 1: if customers tap cards at a point-of-sale card terminal that’s connected to one payment processor, this is one “payment method”

-• Example 2: if your customers tap or swipe cards in person, using a point-of-sale card terminal connected to a payment processor, this is another payment method
+• Example 2: if customers tap cards at a point-of-sale card terminal that’s connected to a different payment processor, then this is another “payment method”

-2. List your estimated Total Annual Number of credit card transactions:
+2. List your Total Annual Number of credit card Transactions:

 • Merchant Tip: For Merchants it is important to know if you process more than, or less than, Six Million transactions per year (estimates are acceptable).